-- 6th, 7th, and 8th grade Math scores exceeded state averages, and 6th, & 7th grade Math scores surpassed the campus scores of 2021. - 8th grade Social Studies scores exceeded the state average in 2022 and fell short of the reported campus scores in 2021. - 8th grade Science scores exceeded the state average but showed a 3% decrease in Approaches, a 13% decrease in Meets, and a 12% decrease compared to campus scores in 2021. - Algebra scores exceeded the state average 97.4% passing rate in the 2022 school year.
+- 6th, 7th, and 8th-grade Reading scores exceeded state averages, and 6th, 7th, and 8th-grade Reading scores surpassed the campus scores of the previous year. - 6th, 7th, and 8th grade Math scores exceeded state averages, and 6th, 7th, and 8th grade Math scores surpassed the campus scores of the previous year. - 8th grade Social Studies scores exceeded the state average in 2022 - 8th grade Social Studies scores exceeded the state average in 2022 - Algebra scores exceeded the state average 78% passing rate in the 2022 school year with a 100%.

-While Economically disadvantaged and Hispanic students continue to be a concern, both groups surpassed state averages in Math and Reading in the 2022 testing data.

-By having an additional counselor on staff and our intervention team being fully staffed, we will have a greater ability to track, identify, and serve all struggling learners in reading and math.
+While subpopulation students continue to be a focus for the campus, the groups surpassed state averages in Math and Reading in the 2022 testing data.
+The additional interventionist on staff allows us to track, identify, and serve all struggling learners in reading and math.